pedrosant-anna/pedrosant-anna.github.io/content/authors/admin/_index.md

     url: https://economics-sp.fgv.br/

 # Short bio (displayed in user profile at end of posts)
-bio: MSc student in economics at the São Paulo School of Economics.
+bio: MSc in economics at the São Paulo School of Economics.

 # Interests to show in About widget